 Patients simply stay overnight and go home usually by 7 or 8 am the morning after the procedure.

 Will I have drains?

 Yes.
 Drains help remove the fluid that the body creates after the surgical “undermining” of the abdomen during the procedure.
 They are not a big deal and are well concealed within clothing.
-My patients are able to shower the next day with drains and they are usually removed 6-7 days after surgery.
+My patients are usually able to shower the next day with drains, and they are generally removed six to seven days after surgery.

 What will my belly button look like?

 The belly button will look a little funny for a few weeks as it heals.
 Often, it is the slowest part to heal and requires a simple gauze to be placed “in the hole” for few weeks.
 The incision heals “inside” the belly button, leaving a natural-appearing belly button after the procedure.